bstevenson0326/RoomTempDisplay/README.md

 1. Subscribe to **Room Temperature Display** on the [Steam Workshop](https://steamcommunity.com/app/294100/workshop/).
 2. Steam will automatically download and install the mod.
-3. Launch RimWorld and enable **Room Temperature Display** in the Mods menu.
+3. Launch Rimworld and enable **Room Temperature Display** in the Mods menu.

 ✅ Steam will handle updates automatically.